Last Updated on October 20, 2022

 Open Container Law on the Las Vegas Strip Vs. Downtown Vegas

 When you’re walking along the sidewalks or any other pedestrian safety zone on the Las Vegas Strip, it’s completely legal to carry an open container of any beverage, including an open alcohol container.
 An open container of alcohol is defined as a vessel that holds a drink of any percent alcohol that is open or contains a broken seal.
-For example, if you were to purchase alcohol from a party store and open it, that would be considered an open container, even if you haven’t yet had a sip.
+For example, if you were to purchase alcohol from a liquor store and open it, that would be considered an open container, even if you haven’t yet had a sip.

 The only exception to this open container rule on the Las Vegas Strip is glass containers.
 A glass container poses an obvious threat to public safety and everyone you’re sharing the walkway with.
 There’s a huge potential for broken glass, which presents a serious hazard to pedestrians.
 In fact, to prevent broken glass, no glass containers are allowed on the Strip, regardless if they contain alcohol or not.